 This study is designed to study a number of genes considered to be modifiers for DMD.
 This translational research will identify and obtain DNA samples and clinical information from 400 cases with DMD.
 This data will then be grouped into clinically and genetically defined groups.
 The DNA of the participants will be analysed and correlated to motor performance, age at loss of ambulation, severity of respiratory failure and severity of cardiac impairment.

 This study is an open label extension, looking at the long-term safety and tolerability of GIVINOSTAT in patients who have already taken part in and completed any of the previous studies.

 GIVINOSTAT is a drug that may help to promote muscle regeneration and reduce inflammation and fibrosis in DMD patients.

 This extension is expected to last until the drug receives the necessary approvals and is available on the market or the study needs to be stopped due to safety and/or efficacy reasons.

 This study is a stage 3 trial of Sarepta's exon 45 and exon 53 skipping drugs.
 Exon skipping drugs use a small piece of genetic material to skip over the part of the dystrophin gene with a mutation.
 The part of the dystrophin gene with a mutation varies between patients.
 Therefore, exon skipping trials are mutation specific.
 This trial requires you to be amenable to the skipping of exon 45 or 53.

 The main objective of this study is to determine the efficacy of the drugs compared to a placebo in DMD patients.

-Stay informed about the latest DMD clinical trials and keep up-to-date with the latest news from the DMD Hub.
+Stay informed about the latest DMD clinical trials and studies and keep up-to-date with the latest news from the DMD Hub.